 - including a new policy to undertake a review of accessibility standards and best practices in the future that may include further Land Use Bylaw and Building Bylaw amendments.

 New parking regulations for accessible parking spaces were recently adopted by Council.
 The province is reviewing the topic of accessibility as well and changes to BC Building Code are anticipated that would provide guidance for a future review, particularly changes to construction standards.

 Infill increases housing options, such as more townhouses, condos and rental housing.
 The ability to have legal suites also makes home ownership more attainable.
 The OCP policies continue to encourage the development of affordable housing.
-The issues around achieving affordable housing would be looked at more closely as part of the OCP review anticipated to start later in 2020.
+The issues around achieving affordable housing will be looked at more closely as part of the OCP Review project.